 A character actor with a masterful deadpan who turned niche roles on cult shows like 'Freaks and Geeks' and 'Silicon Valley' into enduring comedic landmarks.

-Martin Starr didn't become a star by playing the hero; he did it by perfecting the art of the brilliant, sardonic side character.
-His breakout came as the tragically uncool, trench coat-clad Bill Haverchuck on the short-lived but beloved 'Freaks and Geeks', a performance that instantly cemented his place in the alt-comedy canon.
-Starr possesses a unique ability to deliver hilariously bleak lines with stone-faced precision, a skill he later honed as the pretentious cater-waiter Roman on 'Party Down' and, most famously, as the nihilistic sysadmin Gilfoyle on 'Silicon Valley'.
-Beyond these defining TV roles, he has built a substantial filmography that includes Judd Apatow comedies and a recurring role in the Marvel Spider-Man films.
-Starr's career is a testament to the power of specificity, proving that playing the smartest, driest guy in the room can make you unforgettable.
+Martin Starr portrayed the nihilistic sysadmin Gilfoyle on 'Silicon Valley.'
+His breakout came as the tragically uncool, trench coat-clad Bill Haverchuck on 'Freaks and Geeks,' a performance that secured his place in alt-comedy.
+Starr delivers hilariously bleak lines with stone-faced precision, a skill he later honed as the pretentious cater-waiter Roman on 'Party Down.'
+Beyond these defining TV roles, he built a substantial filmography including Judd Apatow comedies and a recurring role in the Marvel Spider-Man films.
+Starr proves that playing the smartest, driest guy in the room can make you unforgettable.

 1981–1996